qemu-9.0.2

 make

 qemu uses ninja as a subprocess when building.
 To run the tests, issue: ninja test.
-Two tests, bios-tables-test and migration-test, are known to fail.
+One test, bios-tables-test, is known to fail.

 Now, as the root user: